 The Pharisee and Tax Collector

 10 “Two men went up into the temple to pray; one was a Pharisee, and the other was a tax collector.
-11 The Pharisee stood and prayed to himself like this: ‘God, I thank you that I am not like the rest of men, extortionists, unrighteous, adulterers, or even like this tax collector.
+11 The Pharisee stood and prayed to himself like this: ‘God, I thank you that I am not like the rest of men, extortionists, unrighteous, adulterers, or like this tax collector.
 12 I fast twice a week.
 I give tithes of all that I get.’
-13 But the tax collector, standing far away, wouldn’t even lift up his eyes to heaven, but beat his breast, saying, ‘God, be merciful to me, a sinner!’
+13 But the tax collector, standing far away, would not even lift up his eyes to heaven, but beat his breast, saying, ‘God, be merciful to me, a sinner!’
 14 I tell you, this man went down to his house justified rather than the other; for everyone who exalts himself will be humbled, but he who humbles himself will be exalted.”

 Jesus Blesses the Children

 15 They were also bringing their babies to him, that he might touch them.
 But when the disciples saw it, they rebuked them.

 16 Jesus summoned them, saying, “Allow the little children to come to me, and do not hinder them, for the Kingdom of God belongs to such as these.
 17 Most certainly, I tell you, whoever does not receive the Kingdom of God like a little child, he will in no way enter into it.”